Rookout/docs/docs/rooks-setup.md

 ## Python

-The [Rookout Python SDK](https://pypi.org/project/rook/) provides the ability to fetch debug data from a running application in real time.
+The [Python SDK](https://pypi.org/project/rook/) provides the ability to fetch debug data from a running application in real time.
 It can easily be installed by running the following command:
 ```bash
 pip install rook